godmar02/Bluemix-CodingComp/README.md

 For additional start-up guides please see the following [here][additional_guide1] and  [here][additional_guide2].

-[Here is][jazz_editor] a very quick start-up to getting a node.js app up and running but more importantly it shows you how you can integrate with GIT and use Bluemix’s web code editor to autodeploy your application
+[Here is][jazz_editor] a very quick start-up to getting a node.js app up and running but more importantly it shows you how you can integrate with GIT and use Bluemix’s WEB IDE code editor to autodeploy your application

-[Other github references][git_hub]
+There are plenty of freely availble Bluemix resources stored in [github][git_hub].

 ## License